bgebhardt/osx_bin/setup/BACKUP-README.md

 Use the "Export Preferences & Data" command to export preferences, aliases, hotkeys, favourites, snippets, quicklinks, floating notes and other data to a "rayconfig" file.
 Later you can import this configuration file, using the "Import Preferences & Data" command, on the same mac or start just where you left off on a new mac.

 [Raycast Manual](https://manual.raycast.com/)

+## FastScripts

+Run AppleScript I wrote to export all keybindings which will be manually re-added to scripts on the new computer

+## Rectangle window management

+## Swish window management